 Remember that UV rays also damage your skin and eyes.
 While you wear sunscreen outside under direct sun, UV-blocking window film gives you UV protection while you're indoors.

-If your windows are old, they are not as energy efficient as newer windows.
-However, replacing your windows is a costly home improvement project.
-If you rent, your landlord may not make energy efficient upgrades due to cost.
+If your windows are old, they are not as energy efficient as newer windows, and replacing windows can be a costly home improvement project.
+Fortunately, window film can serve as the perfect alternative to window replacement; they can even improve your home's security too!

 Lack of sleep is an ongoing problem for so many of us.
 We should have an average of 7-9 hours of sleep per night, but most Americans are getting less than that.
 Not getting a proper night's sleep can lead to increased stress as well as health problems.

 People who work in the evening, may have difficulty sleeping during the day due to sunlight coming through the windows in their room.
 Sleeping during the day isn't natural, so many of those on the third shift lose recuperative sleep during the day due to unwanted light.

 Blackout windows effectively block out light and allow the person to sleep without the intrusion of light to interrupt melatonin production.
 This helps more than just those who work nights.
 If your neighbourhood is in the city or close to street lamps, you may have too much artificial light streaming through your windows.
 In this case, blackout window film can help you as well.